Torben Meyer

-Torben Emil Meyer (1 December 1884 - 22 May 1975) was a Danish-American character actor who appeared in more than 190 films in a 55-year career.
-He began his acting career in Europe before moving to the United States.
+Torben Emil Meyer (1 December 1884 - 22 May 1975) was a Danish character actor, who appeared in more than 250 film and television roles in a 55-year career.
+He began his acting career in Europe before moving to the United States, where he often worked with director Preston Sturges.

 Early life

-Meyer was born in Aarhus, Denmark and began his career as a stage actor.
+Meyer was born in Aarhus, Denmark, the son of hotelier Holger Meyer and his wife Kirstine (née Pedersen).
+He lived in Paris from 1899 to 1901, where he worked as a porter.
+In 1902, he joined the drama school at the Dagmarteatret in Copenhagen.

+Career

+He made his professional stage debut at the Dagmarteatret in 1905, and was a member of its repertory company for two years.
+In 1908, he joined the company of the Det Ny Teater, where he remained until 1923, when he left due to a disagreement with management.

-Starting in 1912 Meyer acted in 20 European silent movies, culminating with Don Quixote in 1926.
+Starting in 1912, Meyer acted in 20 European silent movies, culminating with Don Quixote in 1926.
 He emigrated to the United States in 1927.

-Hollywood acting career

 Danish friends Benjamin Christensen and Jean Hersholt may have helped Meyer obtain his first roles in Hollywood films.
 For decades Meyer found roles playing characters from many countries.
 A 1948 newspaper article stated Meyer can't complain about being typecast for he speaks German in Sealed Verdict, was a 17th-century Dutch sea captain in The Exile, a French professor in To the Victor, and the headwaiter in Variety Girl.

+Meyer also wrote a column for the Danish newspaper Politiken.